HashemiScience/ali/content/home/about.md

 # Biography

-I am a PhD Candidate in the Vision and Cognitive Neuroscience Lab at McMaster University.
-My general interest is in vision science, with particular focus on perceptual learning, face perception, and psychophysics.
+I am a PhD Candidate in the Vision and Cognitive Neuroscience Lab at McMaster University, supervised by Drs.
+Allison Sekuler and Patrick Bennett.
+My general interest is in vision science, with particular focus on using psychophysical techniques to study perceptual learning and face perception.